© 2026 WGCU News

 Available On Air Stations

 Registered Dietitian Aikaterina Galeos squeezes limes as a participant helps roll peanut butter balls.
-Healthy Life Center Teaching Kitchen at Lee Health at Coconut Point, also offers hands-on culinary classes, as well as longer-term classes for people in cardiac rehab.offers cooking classes.
-Registered Dietitian Aikaterina Galeos teaches the very popular cooking demonstrations.
-On this day she was making healthier alternatives to “Sweet Treats”.
-A peanut butter ball, a sweet potato brownie, and a fruit salad with a honey, lime and mint dressing.
-Attendees, watch the instructor make the treats, get to ask questions, and then a sample of the food is handed out at the end.
+Healthy Life Center Teaching Kitchen at Lee Health at Coconut Point also offers hands-on culinary classes, as well as longer-term classes for people in cardiac rehab.
+Galeos teaches the very popular cooking demonstrations.
+On this day she was making healthier alternatives to “Sweet Treats” including a peanut butter ball, sweet potato brownie, and a fruit salad with a honey, lime and mint dressing.
+Attendees watch the instructor make the treats, get to ask questions, and get a sample of the food at the end.

 Andrea Melendez/WGCU

 Registered Dietitian Aikaterina Galeos squeezes limes as a participant helps roll peanut butter balls.
-Healthy Life Center Teaching Kitchen at Lee Health at Coconut Point, also offers hands-on culinary classes, as well as longer-term classes for people in cardiac rehab.offers cooking classes.
-Registered Dietitian Aikaterina Galeos teaches the very popular cooking demonstrations.
-On this day she was making healthier alternatives to “Sweet Treats”.
-A peanut butter ball, a sweet potato brownie, and a fruit salad with a honey, lime and mint dressing.
-Attendees, watch the instructor make the treats, get to ask questions, and then a sample of the food is handed out at the end.
+Healthy Life Center Teaching Kitchen at Lee Health at Coconut Point also offers hands-on culinary classes, as well as longer-term classes for people in cardiac rehab.
+Galeos teaches the very popular cooking demonstrations.
+On this day she was making healthier alternatives to “Sweet Treats” including a peanut butter ball, sweet potato brownie, and a fruit salad with a honey, lime and mint dressing.
+Attendees watch the instructor make the treats, get to ask questions, and get a sample of the food at the end.

 “Things get dull, so it gives you an idea for something else, and on a healthy level.”